wu-hongjun/heiya/README.md

 # Heiya

-> **A one-line solution for photographers to simply convert JPEG into HEIC/AVIF and preserve all the metadata.**
+> **A one-line solution for photographers to simply convert JPEG into HEI(High Efficiency Image) with HEIC/AVIF and preserve all the metadata.**

 ## Introduction
 Heiya allows you to easily translate between JPG/TIFF and HEIC/AVIF, without losing image metadata such as geotag and lens information.
 All the common operations can be done using one line of code.